oessayeg/push_swap/README.md

   * Unix

 ### Explanation of the algorithm I used
- 1. After pushing the numbers given in the arguments to stack A, I find the longest increasing subsequence.
+ 1. After pushing the numbers given in the arguments to stack A, I find the longest increasing subsequence.[LIS] (https://en.wikipedia.org/wiki/Longest_increasing_subsequence#:~:text=In%20computer%20science%2C%20the%20longest,not%20necessarily%20contiguous%2C%20or%20unique.)
  2. I push everything to stack B apart from the LIS (longest increasing subsequence) I found earlier.
  3. Now stack A is sorted.
 Here's an example of how it can look like : 150 100 3 10 16 20 50 (You can imagine it like a cirlce, it is still sorted).
  4. Bruteforce stack B and push the number with least amount of instructions to use and that is going to be in the perfect spot in stack A.